riffcc/riffcc.github.io/content/docs/lens-sdk/quick-start.md

 // 1.
 Get the public key of the current user from the initialized client. const myPublicKey = lens.peerbit.identity.publicKey;

 // 2.
-Create a new Site instance, making yourself the owner/admin. const mySite = new Site(myPublicKey);
+Create a new Site instance, making yourself the root administrator. const mySite = new Site(myPublicKey);

 // 3.
 Open the site.
-This registers it on the network. console.log("Opening a new Site...");
+This registers it on the network and creates default roles. console.log("Opening a new Site...");
 await lens.openSite(mySite);

 const siteAddress = lens.siteProgram.address;
 console.log(`Site created and opened successfully!
 Address: ${siteAddress}`);
 ```

->Note: The lens.peerbit and lens.siteProgram properties are only populated after lens.init() and lens.openSite() have been successfully called, respectively.
+>Note: The `lens.peerbit` and `lens.siteProgram` properties are only populated after `lens.init()` and `lens.openSite()` have been successfully called, respectively.

 ### Step 4: Adding Content (Creating a `Release`)